matszpk/amdgpu-vega-hotspot/README.md

 where cardX is your VEGA graphic card and hwmon is your hwmon for this card.

-New version of the AMDCOVC 0.3.9.2 can read extra temperature sensors and you can use this tool to read a hot spot temperature.
+New version of the AMDCOVC 0.3.9.2 can read extra temperatures and you can use this tool to read a hot spot temperature.

 ### Linux directory